-Use If Reporting Only One 2018 Disaster
+Use if Reporting Only One 2018 Disaster

 Column (b).
-Follow the instructions in this section to complete, Part I, column (b), if you have qualified 2018 disaster distributions for only one disaster in 2018.
-If your qualified 2018 distributions available for qualified 2018 disasters total \$100,000 or less, use the entire total for the earliest disaster and follow this section of the instructions even if you were impacted by more than one disaster.
+Follow the instructions in this section to complete, Part I, column (b), if you have qualified 2018 disaster distributions for only one disaster in 2019.
+If your qualified 2018 disaster distributions for 2018 and 2019 for that disaster total \$100,000 or less, use the entire total for the earliest disaster and follow this section of the instructions even if you were impacted by more than one disaster.

-If you have qualified 2018 disaster distributions for more than one disaster, you must use Worksheet 2, later, to figure your column (b) amounts unless your 2018 distributions available for qualified 2018 disasters total \$100,000 or less.
-See the paragraph immediately above and the following example.
+If you have qualified 2018 disaster distributions for more than one disaster, you must use Worksheet 2, later, to figure your column (b) amounts unless your distributions available for 2018 and 2019 qualified 2018 disaster distributions total \$100,000 or less.
+See the paragraph immediately above and the following examples.

-Example.
-In 2018, you received qualified 2018 disaster distributions totaling \$90,000.
-They were all made in June.
+Example 1.
+In 2019, you received qualified 2018 disaster distributions totaling \$90,000.
+These were your only distributions made in 2019.
+You had no distributions in 2018.
 You suffered economic losses as a result of these two qualified 2018 disasters.
-Disaster 1: Hawaii Severe Storms, Flooding, Landslides, And Mudslides (beginning date April 13, 2018).
-Disaster 2: Kilauea Volcanic Eruption And Earthquakes (beginning date May 3, 2018).
-On your 2018 Form 8915-C, you report the entire \$90,000 distribution under one disaster: Disaster 1.
+Disaster 1: Typhoon Mangkhut.
+Disaster 2: Super Typhoon Yutu.
+Your main home was in the Northern Mariana Islands during the disaster periods in Table 1 for those disasters.
+On your 2019 Form 8915-C, you report the entire \$90,000 distribution under one disaster: Disaster 1.
 You do not use Worksheet 2.
-You follow the steps under Use If Reporting Only One 2018 Disaster.
+You follow the steps under Use if Reporting Only One 2018 Disaster.